Does Baking Soda Kill Cockroaches?

 Factors Influencing Effectiveness and Speed

-• Quantity Consumed: Roaches need to ingest enough baking soda for it to be fatal.
+1. Quantity Consumed: Roaches need to ingest a sufficient amount of baking soda for the gas buildup to be fatal.
+The more they consume, the quicker the results.

 Behavioral Responses of Cockroaches to Baking Soda: Attraction, Repulsion, and Consumption